LumingSun/ML4DB-paper-list/README.md

 * BMTree: Designing, Learning, and Updating Piecewise Space-Filling Curves for Multi-Dimensional Data Indexing (arXiv 2025)
 * LIOF: Make the Learned Index Learn Faster With Higher Accuracy (TKDE 2025)
 * TELEX: Two-Level Learned Index for Rich Queries on Enclave-based Blockchain Systems (TKDE 2025)
+* Piecewise Linear Approximation in Learned Index Structures: Theoretical and Empirical Analysis (arXiv 2025)
+* Learned Indexes From the One-dimensional to the Multi-dimensional Spaces: Challenges, Techniques, and Opportunities (SIGMOD 2025)
+* Evaluating Learned Indexes in LSM-tree Systems: Benchmarks,Insights and Design Choices (arXiv 2025)
 ##### LSM-tree related
 * Leaper: A Learned Prefetcher for Cache Invalidation in LSM-tree based Storage Engines （VLDB 2020）
 * From WiscKey to Bourbon: A Learned Index for Log-Structured Merge Trees (OSDI 2020)